 Norris Oaks is a beautiful venue in Picayune, MS, formerly known as The Barn at Sarah Bella.

 Though I loved the way this natural light image looked, bubbles also photograph well at night with flash.
 Bubbles are a great alternative to the popular sparkler send-off or tossing birdseed, flower petals, confetti, etc. Sparklers can potentially be more hazardous, especially when some of the guests may have had a bit too much to drink.
 Some wedding venues, especially older, historic buildings and/or those with lots of exposed wood, are hesitant to allow sparklers for fear of the risk of fire or for other liability concerns.
 And similarly, venues sometimes do not allow anything to be thrown during the departure because of the clean-up necessary afterward.
 Bubbles alleviate all of these concerns.

 Lastly, a bubble send-off is significantly easier and less risky to coordinate.
 One of the biggest problems with sparklers is that they only last a few minutes before burning out.
-Some of this burn time is lost during the process of lighting all of them, leaving just a brief window of time for the departure to take place.
-If the sparklers are mistakenly lit before the couple is actually ready to come out, the danger is that they'll all or mostly be burned out by the time the couple departs.
+Some of this burn time is lost during the process of lighting all of them, leaving just a very brief window of time for the departure to take place.
+If there's a miscommunication, and the sparklers are mistakenly lit before the couple is actually ready to come out, the danger is that they'll all or mostly be burned out by the time the couple departs through them.

 So, unless you have a good wedding coordinator or an assertive friend or family member in charge of the send-off to ensure it goes smoothly, bubbles are definitely a safer option!

 Location: 126 Norris Oaks Lane, Picayune, MS 39466.